rogerbinns/jia-mini-python/doc/java.rst

 Note that tuples are mutable and treated as lists.

 Your added methods can return types other than the above without error.
-However there will be type errors if you try to operations on them (eg use them as an `if` expression or add them).
+However there will be type errors if you try to perform operations on them (eg use them as an `if` expression or add them).

 .. _adding_methods: